Maurice Gee: Later career and legacy: 1992 to 2025

 In the early 2000s, Gee's novels included Ellie and the Shadow Man (2001), which was short-listed for the Montana New Zealand Book Awards in 2002, and The Scornful Moon (2003), which was short-listed for Best Book in the South Pacific & South East Asian Region of the 2004 Commonwealth Writers' Prize and a runner-up in the fiction category at the 2004 Montana New Zealand Book Awards.
 Gee also received two prestigious awards: in 2003 he was named as one of New Zealand's greatest living artists by the Arts Foundation of New Zealand through the presentation of an Icon Award (recipients being limited to a living circle of 20), and in 2004 he received a NZ$60,000 Prime Minister's Award for Literary Achievement for fiction.
 His 2005 novel Blindsight won the Deutz Medal, the top prize for fiction and (jointly) the Readers' Choice Award at the 2006 Montana New Zealand Book Awards.
 His 2007 novel Salt won the award for young adult fiction at the New Zealand Post Children's Book Awards.
 Salt and its sequel, Gool, were both listed as Storylines Notable Young Adult Fiction Books.
 The third novel in the trilogy, The Limping Man (2010), was a finalist in the young adult fiction category at the New Zealand Book Awards for Children and Young Adults.
 In 2012, he was the inaugural Honoured New Zealand Writer at the Auckland Writers & Readers Festival.

 In 2015, Rachel Barrowman's biography of Gee, Maurice Gee: Life and Work, was published by Victoria University Press.
 The book was critically well-received, and Gee said Barrowman's research was "thorough, unrelenting, illuminating — illuminating even for me".
-Although Gee said in 2012 that he did not expect to write another novel, The Severed Land was published in 2017, and received the top award for young adult fiction at the New Zealand Book Awards for Children and Young Adults in that same year.
+Although Gee said in 2012 that he did not expect to write another novel, The Severed Land was published in 2017 and received the top award for young adult fiction at the New Zealand Book Awards for Children and Young Adults in that same year.

-In 2018 Gee published his memoir Memory Pieces.
+In 2018, Gee published his memoir Memory Pieces.
 The memoir is in three parts: the first about his parents' lives, the second about his own childhood and adolescent years, and the third about his wife.
-He said it is "almost certainly" going to be his last book.
+He said it was "almost certainly" going to be his last book.
 It was shortlisted for the Royal Society Te Apārangi Award for General Non-Fiction at the 2019 Ockham New Zealand Book Awards.